EduFTW/pullora/README.md

 ## How sync works

-- The backend scheduler runs every 10 minutes.
+- The backend scheduler runs every 10 minutes by default, time can be changed from the UI.
 - On startup it performs an initial sync.
 - Manual sync is available from the UI.
 - First sync can take time for large projects.